yogurt-foundation/yogurt-css-documentation/docs/backgrounds/background-color.md

 ## Background Color

-Utilities for controlling an element's background color.
+Utilities for manipulating an element's background color.

 ### Usage